wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    * <a target="_blank" href="https://learn.hashicorp.com/tutorials/nomad/hashicorp-enterprise-license?in=vault/enterprise">enterprise software license keys</a>
    <br /><br />

-The types of secrets
-1. Machine authentication and authorization focuses on proving a machine’s identity and authorizing what a machine is enabled to do.
-2. Machine-to-machine access is about controlling which machines are allowed to speak to one another.
-3. Human-to-machine access concerns how we control which humans are allowed to speak to which machines.
-4. Human authentication and authorization uses third-party identity tools to enable single sign-on.

-### Zero Trust

-Vault provides the mechanisms to implement "Zero Trust" security principles mandated in US federal government:

-1. Replace perimeter-based security referencing static IP addresses with dynamic <strong>identity-based security</strong>
-1. <strong>Authenticate and authorize</strong> all network traffic through an identity-based approach
-1. Enable <strong>multi-factor authentication</strong> to augment protection

-1. <strong>Centrally store</strong> and protect secrets like tokens, passwords, and certificates
-1. Generate <a href="#DynamicSecrets">dynamic secrets</a> in databases and applications which are alive too short a time to steal.
-1. <strong>Encrypt</strong> everything (in transit and at rest)

 ## Multi-platform, Multi-cloud enterprise

 Vault is designed to be deployed to all major platforms (Windows, macOS, Red Hat and Ubuntu Linux, within Docker, etc.).